mmoamenn/AnimationsPlus/README.md

 # Animation Plus in Android

-A lightweight Android library that provides extra native animations like margin, padding, height and weight animations
+A lightweight Android library that provides extra native animations like margin, padding, height and weight animations.

-# what's new in 1.1.0
+**what's new in 1.1.0**

-Support Android X and kotlin tutorials
+Support Android X and kotlin tutorials.

 **Installing**